linuxthor/My-TTGO-Watch-Dev/README.md

       '-- weather
 ```

 Next we can add the source files using either example_app in the main My-TTGO-Watch repo or the stripped down skeleton_app in this repo as a guide.
-The minimum an app will have is usually:
+A minimal app will have something like:

 ```
 soundboard_app.cpp                                      // responsible for setup of the app and registration of it's icon etc